Influence of ambient temperature on cavitation bubble dynamics

 The maximum bubble radius, $R_{max}$, can be directly measured from experiments, while the acceleration term, $\ddot{R}$, can be derived from the temporal evolution of the bubble radius.
 To achieve this, we fit the bubble radius over a time interval encompassing the maximum radius using a cubic polynomial.
-By calculating the second derivative of this polynomial with respect to time, we obtain $\ddot{R}$.
+By calculating the second derivative of this polynomial with respect to time, one can obtain $\ddot{R}$.
+Similar method has been applied for building thermal models of one dimensional cavitation bubbles in microtubes \citep{sun2009growth}.
 The chosen time interval for radius fitting is 0.25 times the first period of the bubble.
 This interval strikes a balance between incorporating enough experimental data for a reliable fit and keeping the period short to enhance accuracy.
-More details can be found in Appendix \ref{appendixA}.
+More details about the uncertainty method can be found in Appendix \ref{appendixA}.